Lola culture: Chronology

 The Lola culture emerged in the North Caucasus c.
 2200 BC as a result of migrations of peoples from the east Caucasus.
 It replaces the local variants of the Catacomb culture.
-Its emergence happened during the 4.2-kiloyear event, which caused dramatic climatic changes, mass migrations of peoples and the collapse of several Old World empires.
-The period of the existence of the Lola culture is recognized as perhaps the most violent in the history of the Pontic-Caspian steppe.
+Its emerged during the 4.2-kiloyear event, which caused dramatic climatic changes, mass migrations of peoples and the collapse of several Old World empires.
+The period of the Lola culture is recognized as perhaps the most violent in the history of the Pontic-Caspian steppe.
 Evidence suggests that the emergence of the Lola culture was accompanied by significant violent conflict with the preceding Catacomb population, and peoples of the neighboring Multi-cordoned ware culture, who were migrants from East-Central Europe.
 Traces of trade and violent conflict with peoples of the Ginchi culture has also been detected.

 In the early 2nd millennium BC, the Lola culture came under increasing pressure from the Srubnaya culture, who were advancing from the Middle Volga region.
 By 1800 BC, the Lola culture had been replaced by the Srubnaya.